JoanaBLate/advent-of-code-js/README.md

 ## Advent of Code 2016

-**Day 11** is the first puzzle (including 2015) that makes the computer run out of memory.

-I have included 3 extra solutions, with different level of optimizations, just to run in the browser.

--- Other days are under development.
+**Day 11** PART 2 SOLVED IN JUST 30s (you can run it in the console of your browser - the code is in the 'web' folder)